2011 Polish speedway season

 The 2011 Polish Speedway season was the 2011 season of motorcycle speedway in Poland.

 Individual

 Polish Individual Speedway Championship

 The 2011 Individual Speedway Polish Championship final was held on 3 September at Leszno.
 Jarosław Hampel won the Polish Championship for the first time.

 Golden Helmet

 The 2011 Golden Golden Helmet (Turniej o Złoty Kask, ZK) organised by the Polish Motor Union (PZM) was the 2011 event for the league's leading riders.
 The final was held at Toruń on the 24 April.
 Adrian Miedziński won the Golden Helmet.

+Criterium of Aces

+The Mieczysław Połukard Criterium of Aces was won by Emil Saifutdinov.